AckerlyXu/heima/articles/sql-server-stretch-database/index.md

 ---
-title: Azure SQL Server Stretch Database Documentation - Tutorials | Microsoft Docs
+title: Azure SQL Server Stretch Database Documentation - Tutorials | Azure
 description: Learn how to use SQL Server Stretch Database to migrate cold data securely to Azure without changing queries or applications.
 Tutorials and other documentation.
 services: sql-server-stretch-database
 author: carolz